 Challenge yourself and improve your fitness with 3 workouts per week.

 For more tips, subscribe to the MySwimPro YouTube channel.
-Download the MySwimPro app on iPhone or Android and get a 30-day free trial of ELITE COACH to unlock all of our swim and dryland training programs!
+Download the MySwimPro app on iPhone or Android and get a 30-day free trial of ELITE to unlock all of our Swim and Dryland training programs!